Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 but an additional t-test showed that d = 1.16 had a t-statistic closer to the theoretical, (t-stat = -0.34, p-value = 0.73), compared to d = 1.15, (t-stat = -0.65, p-value = 0.51).
 (A larger p-value means the null hypothesis is not pased and the two distributions are similar).

+### Alpha Constants
+- For each position in the

+- Find_Alpha_RawData_Program.m uses the results of "Calc_V_Per_Alpha_Deme_Function.m" and
+"Calc_V_Per_Alpha_Deme_moreIter_Function" to calculate raw data points for multiple alpha values per deme and records everything into tables which contain the deme position, a range of alpha values, and a range of recorded velocities for the alpha values.
+- The Python program "fit_alpha_constant" takes the raw data generated, cleans the outliers, then calculates the alpha value with the drift velocity closest to the theoretical, and puts all the results into the file "closest_alpha_const.csv".
+- alpha_MaxC_60000_Grad_000405_CurveFit.m is the MATLAB program used for polynomial regressive analysis using the file "closest_alpha_const.csv", which exports the polynomial curve fit results into the file "alpha_values_MaxC_60000_Grad_0.000405_curve_fit".
+- Run_and_Tumble_Algorithm_Temp_Stim_Chemotaxis.m reproduces the run-and-tumble chemotaxis migration of bacteria as they are drawn towards a food sources, but is now reworked to include the alpha values curve fit from "alpha_values_MaxC_60000_Grad_0.000405_curve_fit".